wojtkowiak/private-decorator/README.md

 ### Why?

 Before you will actually use it, think thoroughly if you really need this.
 Standard techniques for making things private in JS exists and now with `Symbols` it is pretty easy.

-The main reason this package was created was to eliminate 'unsupported' usage of libraries.
+Besides the normal benefits of private/protected types in class inheritance the main reason this package was created was to eliminate 'unsupported' usage of libraries.
 Many times instead of reporting an issue or PR, developers were making workarounds and often use some internals of the library directly.

 It is not a good way to go, as later when the library is updated, often it breaks the workarounds.
 Of course we usually do not care unless we are supporting those developers and helping them makes our time going to waste.
-Of course I will not describe here all the normal benefits of private/protected types in class inheritance as this is well-known.

 If you are convinced to try this, be aware that using this solution comes with a significant cost (see below).

 ### The cost